-The 3/4 and 1/2 -loops in these figures must be the same size and are flown as continuous segments with no line between.
+The 3/4 and 1/2 -loops in these figures must be flown as continuous segments with no line between.
 Drawing a line between the segments would be a minimum two (2) point deduction depending on the length of the line.
-The final 1/4 loop that returns the aircraft to horizontal flight must have a reasonable radius, but need not match the other looping radii.